kennycason/kennycason/posts/2017-04-11-ray-casting.markdown

 ### Example with Square

 First we will begin with a trivial example, a square.
-The square denoted by blue lines and dots.
-We have a point *p* that we want to determine if it is inside the square.
+The square is denoted by blue lines and dots.
+We have a point *p* that we want to determine whether or not it is inside the square.
 We will cast our ray from a place to the left of the square.
 It is important that this ray be placed in a spot that is guaranteed to not exist in the polygon.

 *fig 1.*<img src="/images/raycasting/raycasting_square_1.png" width="400px"/>

-In our first example, (*fig 1*), we will place a point to the left of the square.
-The ray, when traveling from the cast point to point *p*, does not intersect with any line of the square.
+In *fig 1*, the ray travels from the cast point to point *p* without intersecting a single line of the square.
 The intersection count is zero, which is **even**, therefore the point is *outside* the square.

 *fig 2.*<img src="/images/raycasting/raycasting_square_2.png" width="450px"/>